praveek/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

     This module exposes all of the constants and static methods from this class: [https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript/MediaHeartbeat.html](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript/MediaHeartbeat.html).

-1. Create MediaHeartbeat tracker instance as follows:
+1. Create the MediaHeartbeat tracker instance as follows:

     ```javascript
     var getMediaHeartbeatInstance =